pkozhevnikov/quizzly/docs/basics.md

 other user specifying **Purpose**(Staff or Student), email and optionally name of a person.
 The invited person receives an email message with Invitation, follows a **Registration Link**, specifies name (if required) and **Nickname**, and *confirms* the Registration.
-The user who made the Invitation receives a notification of Registration, checks and *approves* or *declines* Registration.
+The user who made the Invitation receives a notification of Registration, checks and *accepts* or *rejects* Registration.
 Invited person receives a notification of resolution.
-If the Registration is approved, the notification contains a link to the **Set password page**.
+If the Registration is accepted, the notification contains a link to the **Set password page**.
 The user specifies new password and gets access to the system.

 Invitation is expired if Registration is not confirmed within configured timespan.

 Invitation to the **First Staff user** is sent automatically to configured email during the first run of the system.
-Registration of the first Staff user is approved automatically.
+Registration of the First Staff user is accepted automatically.

 Every user is able to change her email.
 A user makes a **Change Email Request**, receives a validation message to new email address, then confirms new address.
 If new address is